barryli717/LeetCode-Database/README.md

 # LeetCode_Database

-Codes and notes for LeetCode database questions.
+Notes and Codes for LeetCode database questions.